Powerlearnproject/se-day1-assignment-Li-tech-dev/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry. software engineering systematically applies engineering principles methods, and tools to develop and maintain high-quality software systems. it involves software product design, development, testing, deployment, and maintenance. its importance in the Technology industry - software engineering plays a crucial role in the Technology industry enabling the creation of software applications systems that power various aspects of modern life, including communicatio n, commerce, entertainment, and healthcare.
+Explain what software engineering is and discuss its importance in the technology industry. software engineering systematically applies engineering principle methods, and tools to develop and maintain high-quality software systems. it involves software product design, development, testing, deployment, and maintenance. its importance in the Technology industry - software engineering plays a crucial role in the Technology industry enabling the creation of software applications systems that power various aspects of modern life, including communicatio n, commerce, entertainment, and healthcare.